 Principal Public Transport Network

-The Principal Public Transport Network (PPTN) is managed by the State Government Department of Transport:
+Melbourne has a public transport network, termed the Principal Public Transport Network (PPTN), which is managed by the State Government Department of Transport:

 The Principal Public Transport Network covers most of the City of Yarra.